26 Jul 2021

 What goes with fresh fish?
 Wine, of course.
 Perhaps a Riesling, perhaps something else – the good thing about Nagambie is that there's plenty of choice, so you CAN afford to be fussy.
-As part of the Goulburn Valley Wine Region, Nagambie’s soils have been producing some of Australia’s best wine since Tahbilk Winery was founded here in 1860, and any cellar door tour should include this part of history.
+As part of the Goulburn Valley Wine Region, Nagambie’s soils have been producing some of Australia’s best wine since Tahbilk Winery was founded here in 1860, and any tour should include this slice of history.
 Mitchelton Winery is also nearby and frequently plays host to food and wine festivals that are too good to be missed.

 Tour a real life Horse Stud

 A lot of people wouldn’t be aware that Nagambie is close to the heart of the Gouldburn Valley Stud region, the birthplace of some of Australia’s most successful racing thoroughbreds.
 One of them, Black Caviar, is still known as the fastest horse in the world and was foaled on nearby Gilgai Farm.
-After winning all 25 of her professional race starts and accumulating nearly $8 million in prizemoney for her owners, a bronze statue of the horse and her ever-present jockey Luke Nolen was erected in Nagambie High Street not long after she was retired in 2013.
+After winning all 25 of her professional race starts and accumulating nearly $8 million in prizemoney for her owners, a bronze statue of the horse and her ever-present jockey Luke Nolen was erected in Nagambie High Street after she was retired in 2013.
 With several to choose from, Nagambie is a unique opportunity to get up close and personal with these incredible animals.